longlostsoul/EvoYellow/README.md

 + Different kinds of shinies, get Pink, Blue, Black, Orange/red
 + Hold items for Pokemon (very basic, use 'give' from item menu and 'take' from party menu): Berries and type-changing stones (Give moon stone to your meowth to make it part dark type like an Alolan Meowth!)
 + Very basic megas functionality for Charizard, Venusaur, and Blastoise.
-+ New Area, Mt.
-Silver
++ New Areas, Mt.
+Silver and I am slowly adding the rest of Johto as well.
+Kanto is fully complete/playable on its own, of course.
 + Slight difficulty curve adjustment in normal mode, with larger anime-inspired Teams for Gym Leaders, example: Brock has Vulpix, Misty has Corsola and Togekiss
 + OLDER versions (below 3.3) had type re-adjustments.
 In the new version, you can choose to adjust types by making your pokemon hold special stones!
 + Uses Dannye's Gen 2 Sprites version of the Yellow disassembly as a base; so, updated sprites.
 Exception is Yellow's Pikachu sprite; that one I revamped myself.